carterwayneskhizeine/BlackPulse/README.md

     - Comments are displayed in a nested tree structure.
     - Click on a comment to expand/collapse its replies.
     - Use pagination to navigate through large comment sections.

+#### AI-Powered Responses

+*   **Get AI Response**:
+    1. Post a comment mentioning `@goldierill` (e.g., "@goldierill what do you think about this?")
+    2. The AI will analyze the original message and your comment
+    3. An AI-generated response from 'GoldieRill' will automatically appear as a reply to your comment
+    4. The response is context-aware and based on the content of the discussion

+*   **AI Configuration Requirements**:
+    - The AI feature requires proper configuration of environment variables in the `.env` file
+    - Uses LiteLLM API for generating responses
+    - Supports various LLM providers through LiteLLM proxy
+    - If not configured, the mention will be treated as a regular comment without AI response

 #### User-Specific Features
 *   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.